mlin2/DroidForce-1/README.md

 The workflow we had for the app was **"we build quick, we improve later"**, so if you look at the commit differences, you should see that they're pretty big and that the project has been rebuilt many times.
 It's partly due to the fact that the team has been constantly reducing, we were 6 at the beginning which means that we did the whole work with 3 people!

-So, basically, the first commits were setting the libs/model classes which we used to structured the app and build the UI with, and then we worked on connecting the app with the server and documenting/refractoring the code properly.

 ## Code quality and tests

-However, along the project we really tried to increase the code quality of the project and we introduced some unit tests, some component testing, and test coverage.
+However, along the project we really tried to increase the code quality of the project and we introduced some unit tests, some component testing, and tried to have a decent test coverage.
 We wrote a lot of Javadoc and have an explicit header for almost every method.

-To run the tests, use an **emulator** which respects the requirements of the app (some permission issues could happen on some real devices) and use the `./gradlew connectedCheck`.
+To run the tests, use an **emulator** which respects the requirements of the app (some permission issues could happen on some real devices and **DO NOT USE A GOOGLE EMULATOR**) and use the `./gradlew connectedCheck`.
 You can access the coverage at `sentinel/build/reports/coverage/debug/index.html` once the tests successfully pass.
 The coverage could be better but it is sufficient to ensure that the minimum viable features are working: we have the critical buttons displayed at the right moment and we retrieve all apps from the system in order to instrument them.
 Some other interesting detail: Laurent wrote the unit test and Pontus the Component tests (with the great [Espresso lib](http://google.github.io/android-testing-support-library/docs/espresso/index.html)).

 ## Policy Editor
 This part was supposed to be the easiest of the whole project but it was, by far, the most complicated one: Laurent was responsible for that and made 75% of his changes on this topic.